-Studies have shown that children are three times more likely to concentrate in the classroom after a hot school meal.
+Studies have shown that children are three times more likely to concentrate in the classroom following a satisfactory meal.
 This is because children need the nutrients from food to fuel their brains as well as their bodies.

-By eating a hot school meal, children are even more likely to remain focused during class and get the very best out of their learning.
+By eating a healthy, balanced lunch, children are even more likely to remain focused during class and get the very best out of their learning.

 Trying to get a child to do something they don’t want to do usually ends poorly.
 Mealtimes are no exception.
 Hence the age-old argument; ‘how do you know you don’t like it if you’ve never tried it?’

 This is where a daily hot school meal can help.